Using Share Links, Guided Browsing and Freeze Tabs Follow

 Copy past Scheduled Sessions

-To copy past sessions for future use, simply click the button on the far right of the session.
-When you do, the normal Scheduled Browsing window will appear, filled in with the same settings as the past session other than the date and time:
+When you do, the normal focus or filter session window will appear with the same settings as the past session, other than the date and time.

-Another way to guide students as they learn online is to freeze them on the tabs they already have open.
+Another way to guide students as they learn online is to freeze their browsers on the tabs they already have open.

 This feature can be useful for a variety of instructional purposes including:

-- Creating personalized focus browsing sessions in which each student opens the materials they need for the lesson, and then freezing students in place.
+- Creating personalized focus sessions: When each student opens the materials they need for the lesson, freeze those web pages in place.

-- Focusing students on assessments from Google Classroom or Workspace: Each student can open their specific assessment document/assignment, then you can freeze them on those pages.
+- Focusing students on assessments from Google Classroom or Workspace: Each student can open their specific assessment document.
+Then you can freeze on those pages.

-- Accommodating login pages and redirects: Sometimes it can be difficult to Focus Browse students on sites with login pages or redirects.
-With Freeze Tabs, you can have students login to the sites they should be working on, then freeze them on those pages.
+- Accommodating login pages and redirects: Sometimes it can be difficult to create focus sessions on websites with login pages or redirects.
+With the Freeze tabs feature, you can have students log in to the sites they should be working on.
+Then freeze on those pages.

-To freeze students' tabs, simply click Freeze tabs in the white menu bar.
+1. Click Freeze tabs in the white menu bar in Highlights.